jonasatgit/updatereporting/README.md

 |13|Error Time| The date and time an installation error happened.|
 |14|Las Error Code|Will be empty if no error occurred. <br> Will contain the integer value of the last error. <br> If you click on the error a bing search will open as mentioned above.|

+# Some key facts and prerequisites:
+- The report is made to show the update compliance status of members of a collection or multiple collections no matter what type of systems are a member or which or how many updates are deployed to each of the systems.
+- If you have a simple group of systems and deploy every needed update with one deployment, the deployment status might be enough, but if you have a more complex setup, you might want to see details based on a specific group of systems no matter if, how or how many updates are deployed to each system.
+- The report will also count updates deployed as "available" and is not made to just focus on updates deployed as "required"
+- The report consists of multiple KPIs to indicate the update compliance or update/client health state and should give you an overview from different viewpoints to help identify problematic systems or a flaw in your patch strategy.
+- The report will use data from the WMI class Win32_Quickfixengineering which needs to be enabled in the hardware inventory client settings.
+The class is only used to determine the last installation of A security update to identify systems which seem to be fine, but have never installed anything.
+- The report is also using the LastLogonTimeStamp from AD System Discovery to visually show systems which have not logged on to the domain in a while and which might be disposed already and could be deleted from the MECM database.
+If you don't use AD system discovery the report will show all systems of the specified collection as not compliant in the pie chart "Last ADDS logon" (12).
+  - AD system discovery is no hard requirement to run the report
+- The report does not show historical data and will always show the current status.
+So if you change a deployment in the middle of the month, the compliance percentage will drop almost immediately
+- I have defined "compliant" to be a system which has:
+   - all the updates installed which are deployed
+   - the last security update installation in Win32_Quickfixengineering was in the current month (not necessarily the monthly security rollup, just one security update)
+- The update report has multiple sub-reports to drill further down and each report will use the same dataset
+- The SQL query of the dataset is made to filter out Defender Update Deployments, because they normally will be changed every x hours and could interfere with the overall compliance state and should be monitored with other reports.
+- The 2nd Level sub-report per system will also show Defender updates, even if they are filtered out on the dashboard
+- The SQL query might run long in bigger environments (<10.000 clients) depending on SQL performance and SQL maintenance
+- There are several sub-reports with the same look and feel, because it was simpler to copy the report and just change the filter for the specific need.
+- Each sub-report will be hidden in SSRS to avoid direct usage and keep the folder as clean as possible.
+- The reports are made on SSRS 2017.
+I haven't tested other versions.

 # How to install
 1. Make sure you have enabled **Win32_Quickfixengineering** in the client settings for hardware inventory